Iubenda logo

 Table of Contents

-What is the meaning of opted out?
+What does “opt-out” mean?
 What’s the difference between opt out and opt in?
 How does opt-out affect your marketing efforts?
-In this post we explain what opt-out is, if you need to provide this option to your users and how opt out applies in marketing.
+In this post, we explain what opt-out is, if you need to provide this option to your users and how opt-out applies in marketing.

 When someone has opted out, it generally means that they’ve indicated a preference to not be included in something.
 A common scenario is where users opt-out of an email list by unsubscribing or where Californian consumers opt out of having their personal information shared or sold under CCPA provisions.